mohanedy/dart_design_patterns/lib/template_method/readme.md

 }
 ```

-If we compared both classes we will find out that both `boilWater()` and `pourInCup()` steps are identical in both classes so there's code duplication !
+If we compared both classes we will find out that both `boilWater()` and `pourInCup()` steps are identical in both classes so there's code duplication!

 | Coffee  | = / ≠ |  Tea |
 |---|---|---|